flipturnapps/OpenVR-Tracking-Example/README.md

 - [ ] All new features properly commented
 - [x] Allow for controller states to be tested/printed in English like original project
-- [ ] Test/print coords for the vive tracker like the original base of the fork
+- [x] Test/print coords for the vive tracker like the original base of the fork
+- [ ] Fix the way that controllers' ids get initialized
 - [x] Use command line arguments to decide what information to print
+- [ ] Allow for the option to print coordinates a text file
 - [ ] Allow for rotational data to be printed too
 - [ ] Make some sort of index to easily find answers to how to do simple VR library calls